 For all the sins of men I repent before You, Most Merciful Lord.
 Indeed, the seed of all sins flows in my blood!
-With my effort and Your mercy I choke this wicked crop of weeds day and night, so that no tare may sprout in the field of the Lord, but only pure wheat.[1.
-For the parable of the wheat and the tares, see Matt.
-13:24-30]
+With my effort and Your mercy I choke this wicked crop of weeds day and night, so that no tare may sprout in the field of the Lord, but only pure wheat.1

 I repent for all those who are worried, who stagger under a burden of worries and do not know that they should put all their worries on You.
 For feeble man even the most minor worry is unbearable, but for You a mountain of worries is like a snowball thrown into a fiery furnace.